MikeXydas/professionalNetworkingApp/README.md

 	MODERATOR_USER_PROFILE: No fileSystem photos
 	USER_PROFILE:No fileSystem photos, ON MY PROFILE: Cannot change name, add directions on the correct format of entering skills
 	SETTINGS: Supposingly 100% complete
-	NETWORK: Only search implemented (Not visually shown)
+	NETWORK: To be imported from Pankan
 	HOMEPAGE: No filesystem photos, videos, sound, add max comment size
 	NOTIFICATIONS: No filesystem photos
 	CONVERSATION: No fileSystem photos (could solve how to scroll to bottom of messages)
-	ADVERTISEMENTS: No html file.
-AdvertismentEndpoint is broken (moved functions to UserEndpoint
+	ADVERTISEMENTS: Supposingly 100% complete (AdvertismentEndpoint is broken (moved functions to UserEndpoint))

 	IMPORTANT: SSL ENCRYPTION , CORS FILTER, jwt authentication